OpenRoberta/openroberta-lab/README.md

 Open Roberta Lab
 ================

-### please read the file IMPORTANT_CHANGE.MD
+### Please read the file IMPORTANT_CHANGE.MD

-escpecially if you have forked or cloned the robertalab repository in the past!
+Especially if you have forked or cloned the robertalab repository in the past!

 ### Introduction

-The source of the openroberta lab are stored in the Github repository `https://github.com/OpenRoberta/openroberta-lab`.
+The source of the OpenRoberta Lab is stored in the Github repository `https://github.com/OpenRoberta/openroberta-lab`.

 The steps below explain how to get started with the sources.
 If you just want to run the server locally, please have a look into the [wiki - installation](https://github.com/OpenRoberta/openroberta-lab/wiki/Installation).
 If you want to contribute, please get in touch with us,